Enter our Giveaway for a Parks Canada Discovery Pass!

 Visiting Jasper in the winter?
 This guide is for you!

-Without a doubt, Jasper is one of the most beautiful destinations in all of Canada.
+Without a doubt, Jasper is one of the most beautiful destinations in Canada.
 Located within Jasper National Park and at the northern end of the world-famous Icefields Parkway, it’s a magical outdoor destination with towering mountains, clear rivers, beautiful lakes, and lush pine forests.
-Anyone interested in outdoor adventure or simply admiring some of Earth’s grand vistas will love Jasper, and in the winter, it’s all covered in white sparkly snow.
+Anyone interested in outdoor adventure or simply admiring some of Earth’s grand vistas will love Jasper, and in the winter, it’s all covered in white, sparkly snow.

 Like most of Canada, Jasper is visited mostly in the summer months.
-This is when tourists arrive in droves and when Canadians are eager to hit the road, causing campgrounds to fill up months in advance and hotels to throw up a “no vacancy” sign.
+This is when tourists arrive in droves and Canadians are eager to hit the road, causing campgrounds to fill up months in advance and hotels to throw up a “no vacancy” sign.
 After all, the weather is generally pleasant and there are more attractions, such as the Jasper Skytram and the Columbia Icefields Explorer.

 But you know what season we love?
 The winter!

-The winter is a magical time to visit the Canadian Rockies.
+Winter is a magical time to visit the Canadian Rockies.
 Not only are the landscapes incredibly beautiful with all the fluffy snow, but there are also loads of awesome winter activities that anyone can enjoy.
 As long as you know what to wear during the winter in Canada, you’ll have a wonderful time.

 While some attractions close in the winter, others open!
 There are also lots of summer activities that can be done in the winter, with the only difference being the snow and ice beneath your feet.
 Just like visiting Banff in the winter, there are all sorts of incredible things to do in Jasper at all times during the year.

-So without further ado, here are the best things to do in Jasper in the winter!
+So, without further ado, here are the best things to do in Jasper in the winter!

 Jasper in January Winter Festival

 Another great thing about the winter months is the winter festivals, and when it comes to Jasper, we’re talking about the Jasper in January winter festival.
 Held over three weekends in January, this festival offers so many fun events, such as photography tours, ice skating and horse sleigh rides on Pyramid Lake, pond hockey tournaments, concerts, and street parties, just to name a few.
 There are also special curated menus at many of the restaurants as well as unique cocktails and special offers.
 We especially loved the retro street party that occurred at the 2024 festival, as it was a great excuse to get dressed up and see the town come alive.
-Another bonus about visiting Jasper in January is that in addition to the festival, you can still enjoy everything else that makes Jasper in the winter such a great time.
+Another bonus about visiting Jasper in January is that, in addition to the festival, you can still enjoy everything else that makes Jasper in the winter such a great time.

 Maligne Canyon Ice Walk